 Veraestau

-When Jesse Holman combined the Latin words for spring, summer and fall to name his property Veraestau in 1810, he hoped winter would never touch his home.
+When Jesse Holman combined the Latin words for spring, summer, and fall to name his property Veraestau in 1810, he hoped winter would never touch his home.
 In a way, it never has.
-Set high above the Ohio River in Aurora, Indiana, the landmark home captures a long sweep of Indiana’s architectural history and exemplifies the historic preservation practiced by generations of two families—the Holman/Hamilton clan and the O’Brien/Gibson family (continued below).

 Rentals

-Veraestau makes a beautiful venue for weddings, receptions, and special events of all kinds.
+Veraestau makes a beautiful venue for weddings, lawn parties, receptions, and small meetings.
 Call for information about renting the house or grounds for your next event.
+(Please note: We provide the venue; we do not provide wedding or event planning services.)

 Veraestau Historic Site